joeyhdz/Stats-Project-2/knit files/project.md

   geom_text(aes(label = paste0(perc * 100, "%")), vjust = 2, size = 5, color = "black")
 ```

-Fracture - Arms are needed to stand from a chair
+Fracture - Arms Needed to Stand From a Chair

 - Very balanced between the two groups.

 - When an individual is in the category of needing assistance to stand
-  the chances of having a fracture are higher(50.4% vs 49.6%) even
+  the chances of having a fracture are higher( 50.4% versus 49.6%) even
   though there is only a 25% of having a fracture.

 ``` r